Common Tour Questions

 How many participants are on each tour?

 Depending on the tour, it can be anywhere from five to no more than eight participants.
-Our 4 to 1 student to instructor ratio ensures that everyone receives personalized guidance and attention.
+Our 4-to-1 student-to-instructor ratio ensures that everyone receives personalized guidance and attention.

 Do you provide transportation?